 Virginia Capital Trail

-From the Canal Walk in the heart of Richmond’s upscale Shockoe Valley to the Governor’s Mansion in Colonial Williamsburg, the Virginia Capital Trail will traverse a beautiful landscape as it parallels historic Route 5.
-The approximately 51-mile trail will travel through portions of Henrico, Charles City, and James City counties along the way as it connects the previous capitals of Jamestown (1607-1699) and Williamsburg (1699-1780) to its current capital of Richmond (1780-present).
+From the Canal Walk in the heart of Richmond’s upscale Shockoe Valley to the Governor’s Mansion in Colonial Williamsburg, the Virginia Capital Trail traverses a beautiful landscape as it parallels historic Route 5.
+The approximately 51-mile trail travels through portions of Henrico, Charles City, and James City counties along the way as it connects the previous capitals of Jamestown (1607-1699) and Williamsburg (1699-1780) to its current capital of Richmond (1780-present).

-The Trail will range in width between eight and ten feet, and will be paved throughout its entire length to accommodate all modes of non-motorized transportation.
-Construction of the Trail will take place in phases.
-Walkers, joggers and bicyclists are enjoying the first four phases, three located in James City County and one in Charles City County.
+The Trail ranges in width between eight and ten feet, and is paved throughout its entire length to accommodate all modes of non-motorized transportation.
+Construction of the Trail took place in phases.